National criminal record searches all use similar databases, but they don't cover the whole nation!

 Many companies tout a "National criminal record search."
-However, this is misleading because it does not include all states; all counties and the federal court system.
-It is done by searching databases and not the local courts.
+However, this is misleading because it does not include all states, all counties, and the federal court system.
+The way you do this is by searching databases and not the local courts.
 These databases rely on courts to submit their records to them, and many of the courts do not participate.
-The courts that do participate, submit records that are frequently outdated.
+The courts that do participate submit documents that are frequently outdated.
 There is no central repository of criminal records available to the private sector.

-Instead the information available are only partial compilations of county criminal records nationwide.
+Instead, the information available is only partial compilations of county criminal records nationwide.

 What is the best way to use these databases?